Airey Neave: Political career

 Neave stood for the Conservative Party at the 1950 election in Thurrock and at Ealing North in 1951.
 He was elected for Abingdon in a by-election in June 1953, but his career was held back by a heart attack he suffered in 1959.

 He was a Governor of Imperial College between 1963 and 1971 and was a member of the House of Commons select committee on Science and Technology between 1965 and 1970.
 He was on the governing body of Abingdon School from 1953 to 1979.

 Edward Heath, when Chief Whip, was alleged to have told Neave that after he suffered his heart attack his career was finished but in his 1998 autobiography, Heath strongly denied ever making such a remark.
 He admitted that in December 1974 Neave had told him to stand down for the good of the party.
 During the final two months of 1974, Neave had asked Keith Joseph, William Whitelaw and Edward du Cann to stand against Heath, and said that in the case of any of them challenging for the party leadership, he would be their campaign manager.
-When all three refused to stand, Neave agreed to be the campaign manager for Margaret Thatcher's attempt to become leader of the Conservative Party, that was eventually successful.
+When all three refused to stand, Neave agreed to be the campaign manager for Margaret Thatcher's attempt to become leader of the Conservative Party, which was eventually successful.

 When Thatcher was elected leader in February 1975, Neave was rewarded by becoming head of her private office.
 He was then appointed Shadow Secretary of State for Northern Ireland and, at the time of his death, was poised to attain the equivalent Cabinet position in the event of the Conservatives winning the general election of 1979.
 In opposition, Neave was a strong supporter of Roy Mason, who had extended the policy of Ulsterisation.